Saturday, Aug. 1, 2020 (Updated Monday, Aug. 3)

 BPD is seeking accreditation from the Commission on Accreditation of Law Enforcement Agencies.
 The process will take 2-3 years.

 Joseph Lipari, Boulder’s recently hired independent police monitor, will be introduced Tuesday.
 Ordinances for civilian oversight are being developed; drafts will be presented at a Sept.
-22 study session.
+22 A council meeting where members deep-dive into topics of community interest and city staff present r....
 If adopted Nov.
 5, as scheduled, recruitment for the Police Oversight Panel will begin.
 Lipari, 11 residents and one police department representative will make up the panel.

 Master plan update